Scaffold-Stark/ss2-docs/docs/eth-stark/useDynamicReadContract.md

 ## Return Values

 - The retrieved data is stored in the `data` property of the returned object.
 - The extended object includes properties inherited from the `useScaffoldReadContract` hook.
-You can check the [Scaffold-Stark useScaffoldReadContract return values](https://docs.scaffoldstark.com/hooks/useScaffoldReadContract#return-values) and [Scaffold-ETH useScaffoldReadContract documentation](https://docs.scaffoldeth.io/hooks/useScaffoldReadContract#return-values) for the types.
+You can check the [Scaffold-Stark useScaffoldReadContract return values](https://docs.scaffoldstark.com/hooks/useScaffoldReadContract#return-values) and [Scaffold-ETH useScaffoldReadContract return values](https://docs.scaffoldeth.io/hooks/useScaffoldReadContract#return-values) for the types.